-- Tenders for straight debt securities are subject to Regulation 14E, Rules 14e-1, 14e-2 and 14e-3, but not the additional requirements applicable to equity securities. - A tender offer: - May be subject to various conditions to closing, such as receipt of financing or waivers. - Must generally be held open for 20 business days (extended for 10 days if the amount of securities (provided the amount of securities increase or decreases by more than 2%), consideration or dealer manager's fee increases or decreases). - Any extension must be announced via press release the day after scheduled expiration and must indicate the number of securities tendered. - An issuer may approach all the holders of a series of outstanding debt securities. - Regulation 14E does not require filing of tender offer documents.
+- Tenders for straight debt securities are subject to Regulation 14E, Rules 14e-1, 14e-2 and 14e-3, but not the additional requirements applicable to equity securities. - A tender offer: - May be subject to various conditions to closing, such as receipt of financing or waivers. - Must generally be held open for 20 business days - Extended for ten days if the amount of securities, provided the amount of securities increase or decreases by more than 2%, and with consideration on if dealer manager's fee increases or decreases. - Any extension must be announced via press release the day after scheduled expiration and must indicate the number of securities tendered. - An issuer may approach all the holders of a series of outstanding debt securities. - Regulation 14E does not require filing of tender offer documents.